 Just like the human body, plants are also vulnerable to extreme heat.
 While some species are adapted to such temperatures (such as desert-dwelling plants) many will require shade/water to survive a heatwave.
 If you live in an area where high temperatures are common, research the type of plants you want to cultivate to give them the best chance of making it through a heatwave.

-Which Is Worse, Extreme Heat Or Extreme Cold?
+Which is Worse: Extreme Heat or Extreme Cold?

-The last question you may concern about is which is worse between extreme heat and cold.
-Well, in terms of extremes, both extreme hot and cold temperatures hold dangers for different reasons.
+In terms of extremes, both extreme hot and cold temperatures hold dangers for different reasons.
 Extreme heat overwhelms the natural ability of the body to cool off, which can lead to severe health complications and death.
 Likewise, extreme cold makes your body cool down faster than you can naturally stay warm, eventually shutting down essential bodily functions.
 Both extremes present equal, but different dangers, highlighting why preparedness is important.